RompfRobert/simple-todo-app/README.md

-# Simple Todo App - Version 8
+# Simple Todo App - Version 9

-A production-ready Flask todo application with comprehensive observability: structured JSON logging, Prometheus metrics, and OpenTelemetry distributed tracing.
+A production-ready Flask todo application with comprehensive observability and automated CI/CD pipeline: structured JSON logging, Prometheus metrics, OpenTelemetry distributed tracing, and multi-architecture Docker builds.

-This is **Version 8** of a learning project that builds on **v7** by implementing **enterprise-grade observability** with structured logging, metrics collection, and distributed tracing.
+This is **Version 9** of a learning project that builds on **v8** by implementing **enterprise-grade CI/CD automation** with multi-architecture Docker builds, automated Docker Hub publishing, SBOM generation, and security scanning.

 ## Features